arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/plc-ide-setup-license/content.md

 Follow the instructions provided using our [Contact form](https://www.arduino.cc/en/contact-us) and generating the **Activation Request File**.

-Once you will receive back the **Activation file**, drag&drop it in the dashed rectangle or select it from the folder where it is stored to complete your Offline Activation.
+Once you will receive back the **Activation file**, drag and drop it in the dashed rectangle or select it from the folder where it is stored to complete your Offline Activation.

 ### 7. License Activation With Pre-Licensed Products (Opta)